Segmentation with mixed supervision: Confidence maximization helps knowledge distillation: Experimental setting

 \mypar{Benchmark dataset} \extension{To evaluate the proposed model, we employ two public segmentation benchmarks.
 First, we focus} on the task of left ventricular (LV) endocardium segmentation on cine MRI images.
 Particularly, we used the training set from the publicly available data of the 2017 ACDC Challenge \citep{bernard2018deep}, which consists of 100 cine magnetic resonance (MR) exams covering several well defined pathologies\extension{: dilated cardiomyopathy, hypertrophic cardiomyopathy, myocardial infarction with altered left ventricular ejection fraction and abnormal right ventricle.
 Following prior literature, e.g., \citep{peng2020deep,Wang2020selfpaced}, slices contained in each 3D-MRI scan were considered as 2D images, whose spatial resolution was 256$\times$256.} We split this dataset into 80 exams for training, 5 for validation and the remaining 15 for testing. \extension{Then, to demonstrate the broad applicability of our method, we use images from the Left Atrium (LA) segmentation challenge\footnote{http://atriaseg2018.cardiacatlas.org/}, which has been widely used in the context of semi-supervised segmentation.
 It includes 100 gadolinium-enhanced magnetic resonance imaging (GE-MRI) scans, with aligned LA segmentation masks.
 These 3D GE-MRI scans have isotropic resolution of $0.625\times0.625\times0.625 \text{mm}^{3}$.
 Following the setting of \citep{yu2019uncertainty}, all the scans are cropped centering at the heart region for better comparison of the segmentation performance and normalized as zero mean and unit variance.
 Contrary to the ACDC dataset, the inputs of the network in this setting was 3D volumetric data.
 In our experiments, we randomly divided them into 80 for training, 5 for validation and the remaining 15 for testing.}

 \mypar{Generating partially labeled images} The training exams are divided into a small set of fully labeled images, $\mathcal{D}_s$, and a larger set of images with reduced supervision, $\mathcal{D}_w$, where only a handful of pixels are labeled.
-Concretely, we employ the same partial labels as in \citep{kervadec2019curriculum,kervadec2019constrained}.
+Concretely, we employ the same partial labels as in \citep{kervadec2019curriculum,kervadec2019constrained}, which are obtained by eroding iteratively the full pixel-wise masks with a kernel of size 10 $\times$ 10, until the smallest possible contour is obtained.
 To evaluate how increasing the amount of both fully and partially labeled affects the performance, we evaluated the proposed models in three settings, referred to as \textit{Set-3}, \textit{Set-5}, and \textit{Set-10}.
 In these settings, the number of fully labeled images is 3, 5 and 10, respectively, while the number of images with partial labels is $\times$5 times the number of labeled images.

 \mypar{Evaluation metrics} For evaluation purposes we employ two well-known metrics in medical image segmentation: the Dice similarity score (DSC) and the modified Hausdorff-Distance (MHD).
 Particularly, the MHD represents the 95\textit{th} percentile of the symmetric HD between the binary objects in two images.